sourceplant/vbnotescript/README.md

    *Note* - Saving the file, flags it for updation and deletion the temp file.
    *Note* - There is no connecpt of Notes name, however you can take first line of each note as note name by marking with eg. ##### Note1
 * To search for some text, type your search in input box and press ok
-   * A notepad file appears with all matched items and a refernce number to the notes having those items
+   * A notepad file appears with all matched items and a reference number to the notes having those items
    * To view or edit the note having the matched items, enter the reference number in new inputbox marked with Enter Selection.
    * Same way multiple notes linked to the search can be opened for viewing or editing.
    * Once you are done with that particular search, press cancel button and repeat for next search.